-8. RADIOACTIVE SUBSTANCES
+9. RADIOACTIVE SUBSTANCES

 - (1) Radioisotope concentrations in all waters shall not exceed concentrations which result in a significant hazard to humans or harm to aquatic life.

 - (2) Concentrations of radioactive materials for all waters shall not exceed the following:

 - (a) Gross Alpha Particle Activity 15 pCi/L

-- (b) Gross Beta Particle Activity 50 pCi/L
+- (b) Gross Beta Particle Activity- 50 pCi/L

 - (c) Tritium 20,000 pCi/L

 - (d) Strontium 90 8 pCi/L

-- (e) Radium 226 & 228 5 pCi/L

-- (f) Radium 226 3 pCi/L

-- (g) Radon 300 pCi/L